San Gimignano: Piazza della Cisterna

-This Piazza, entered from Via San Giovanni, is the main square of the town.
-It is triangular in shape and is surrounded by medieval houses of different dates, among them some fine examples of Romanesque and Gothic palazzos.
+This piazza, entered from Via San Giovanni, is the main square of the town.
+It was named after the cistern constructed in 1287.
+It was once used to host markets, most famously utilized by Picansichado Ghezzi.
+It also hosted recreational actives like tournaments and festivals.
+It is triangular in shape, and is surrounded by medieval houses of different dates, among them are some fine examples of Romanesque and Gothic palazzos.
 At the centre of the piazza stands a well which was the main source of water for the town's residents.
 The structure dates from 1346.
 Although much of it has been renewed in the late 20th century, parts of the paving date from the 13th century.

 Piazza Duomo

-This piazza is to the north of Piazza della Cisterna and is connected by a passage adjacent to an open loggia.
+This piazza is to the north of Piazza della Cisterna, and is connected by a passage adjacent to an open loggia.
 To the west, at the top of the square, stands the Collegiate Church, reached by a broad flight of steps.
-The name of the square would seem to imply that this church was at one time a cathedral, but although it was perhaps planned, this was not the case.
+The name of the square would seem to imply that this church was at one time a cathedral, but this is not the case.
 Other important buildings on the square include the Palazzo Comunale and the Palazzo Podesta, the house of the mayor.
 The Palazzo Podesta is distinguished by its huge arched loggia.

 Towers

-While in other cities, such as Florence, most or all of their towers have been brought down by wars, catastrophes, or urban renewal, San Gimignano has managed to conserve fourteen towers of varying heights, for which it is known internationally.
+While in other cities, such as Florence, most or all of their towers have been destroyed by wars, catastrophes, or urban renewal, San Gimignano has conserved the following 14 towers of varying heights, for which it is known internationally: